PolkadotOpenSourceGrants/apply/applications/polkadot-ambassador-fellowship-governance-extension-pallet.md

 #### Governance Enhancements

-The pallet will implement several governance enhancements:
+The pallet will implement several governance enhancements within the scope of this grant:

 1. **Enhanced Identity Verification**
-   - Strict verification requirements for all governance actions
+   - Strict verification requirements for governance actions
    - Integration with existing identity systems for seamless verification

 2. **Transparent Evidence Handling**